gkgaurav31/gkgaurav31.github.io/_posts/2022-10-18-find-median-from-data-stream.md

         int max = maxHeap.peek();

-        if(num > max){
+        //if the current number is less than max in left half, add to maxHeap if(num > max){
             minHeap.add(num);
+        //else add to minHeap (second Half)
         }else{
             maxHeap.add(num);
         }

+        //left half has 1 extra number, so move the largest on to minHeap
-        if(maxHeap.size() - minHeap.size() > 1){
+        //we want to ensure that all numbers in second half is more than all numbers in left half if(maxHeap.size() - minHeap.size() > 1){
             minHeap.add(maxHeap.poll());
             return;
         }

-        if(maxHeap.size() - minHeap.size() < 0){
+        //if second half has more numbers, move the minimum in second half to first half if(maxHeap.size() - minHeap.size() < 0){
             maxHeap.add(minHeap.poll());
             return;